raduanastase/Front-end-Developer-Interview-Questions/README.md

 * Explain `Function.prototype.bind`.
     * _When `bind()` is called, it creates a new function that has its `this` keyword set to the provided value and it can receive also a sequence of arguments._
 * When would you use `document.write()`?
+    * _If you write `document.write("<h1>JS is awesome!</h1>");` it will replace the entire content of the document with that header._
+    * _It seems that the only “approved” time to use document.write() is for third party code to be included (such as ads or Google Analytics).
+Since document.write() is always available (mostly) it is a good choice for third party vendors to use it to add their scripts.
+They don’t know what environment you're using, if jQuery is or isn’t available, or what your onload events are.
+And with document.write() they don’t have to._
 * What's the difference between feature detection, feature inference, and using the UA string?
     * _Feature detection checks a feature for existence, e.g.:_
     ```javascript